 The word plagiarism is derived from the Latin words meaning ‘kidnapper’.
 In its simplest sense, plagiarism can be seen as stealing someone else’s words or ideas and passing them off as your own, although plagiarism comes in many forms.
 In some educational systems, rules for avoiding plagiarism may not be clearly defined.
 Some of you may be studying in Ireland for the first time and may have different culturally-based understandings of plagiarism.
 However, whether unintentional or intentional, plagiarism is your responsibility and you need to know exactly what it is in order to avoid it.

-These two short videos will help you to understand what plagiarism is and how you can avoid it.
+This short video will help you to understand what plagiarism is and how you can avoid it.

 Here are some guidelines on avoiding Plagiarism in your assignments.
-They draw on the material in the two short videos.
-The Ready Steady Write plagiarism tutorial is also designed to help you to understand and avoid plagiarism.
+The Ready Steady Write plagiarism tutorial is designed to help you to understand and avoid plagiarism.
 All Trinity students must complete this tutorial.

 In academic writing, writers always interact with each other’s texts and so there will be frequent references to the ideas, thinking or research of other authors writing in this field.
 You must give credit to those with whom you are interacting and must reference and cite correctly.